Catholic Charities programs for Tarrant County and nearby counties.

 A resource that is always in high demand is the Financial Assistance program.
 This Catholic Charity program is very limited in scope, but it may be able to provide emergency financial assistance for basic needs.
 It operates in all counties in the region, including Tarrant, Johnson, and Parker.

 Some of the financial assistance programs do focus on utility expenses, and they include Arlington water bills, TXU Energy, and Reliant Energy costs.
+The church can help keep the lights on.

 Homeless prevention and assistance is offered by the Catholic Charity HOMES program.
 This program provides aid to those facing eviction and also chronic and vulnerable homeless families and individuals.
 Intensive case management services, advice, support, and other resources are all provided that will enable the homeless to successfully reintegrate into housing.
 This can include funds for security deposits or rent in order to prevent an eviction.